Dasharo/docs/docs/unified-test-documentation/dasharo-performance/408-debian-booting-performance-test.md

 The `OPERATING_SYSTEM` login screen should be displayed.

-## BDE002.001 Boot Debian stable from disk after warm-boot
+## BDE002.001 Boot Debian LTS from disk after warm-boot

 **Test description**

-This test aims to verify that Debian stable could be booted from the disk on the DUT after warm-boot.
+This test aims to verify that Debian LTS could be booted from the disk on the DUT after warm-boot.
 The test is performed in multiple iterations.

 **Test configuration data**